prothitoshovon/prothitoshovon.github.io/_pages/about.md

 # Research Interests
 My undergraduate research was performed under the supervision of [Dr. Md.
 Mosaddek Khan](https://mmkhansajeeb.com/), and was based on image deblurring.
-My research interests lie in several computer vision problems, such as medical image analysis, image segmentation and multimodal learning.
+My research interests lie in several computer vision problems, such as medical image analysis, video analysis, traditional vision problems and multimodal learning.
 I am looking for graduate student opportunities in a field that aligns with my research interests.

 <!--Getting started
 ======